 Owen’s keen intellect manifested itself early, she says.
 When he was three years old Karen used to read him to sleep at night.
 He had his favorite books and if she was tired and skipped a line or two in a book, Owen would call her on it.

-She and her husband are a bit apprehensive about their golden boy, now an outstanding young man, working in Haiti or another poor country.
-Both involve a certain amount of risk.
+She and her husband are a bit apprehensive about Owen working in Haiti or another poor country.
 But they will support Owen in whatever he decides to do.
-He’s proven to them, most recently by his outstanding performance at NJIT, that when he sets his mind to something he not only excels in it but winds up helping others, too.
+He’s proven to them, most recently by his outstanding performance at NJIT, that when he sets his mind to something he excels in it and also winds up helping others, too.

 “The only problem with him going far away,” Karen says, her voice tinged with a touch of melancholy, “is that I’ll miss him.”